-Indeed, the vertex distribution represents the "importance" of the various vertices from the application's point of view.
-Hence, the distance to the property represents the relative importance of the "part of the graph" that violates the property.
-If the application supports adjacency queries (to a dense graph), then it is reasonable to say that the impotance of an edge/non-edge is proportional to the product of the (probability) weights of its endpoints.
-If the application supports incidence queries (to a bounded-degree graph), then it is reasonable to say that the impotance of an edge/non-edge is proportional to the sum of the (probability) weights of its endpoints.
+Indeed, the vertex distribution represents the "importance" of the various vertices from the application's point of view; that is, the application encounters vertices according to the distribution $\mathcal{D}$ , and the relative "importance" of a vertex (to the application) is captured by the probability that it is encounted (by he application).
+Hence, the distance of a graph to the property represents the relative importance of the "part of the graph" that violates the property.
+When the application supports adjacency queries (to a dense graph), it is reasonable to postulate that the importance of an edge/non-edge is proportional to the product of the (probability) weights of its endpoints.
+When the application supports incidence queries (to a bounded-degree graph), it is reasonable to postulate that the importance of an edge/non-edge is proportional to the sum of the (probability) weights of its endpoints.